alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 sub    rsp,0x10
 ```

-And the functions ends with the `leave` statement.
+And both functions end with the `leave` statement.

 The variables `a`, `b` and `c` are referenced the same way in the two functions: